restatedev/restate/docs/dev/rust-guidelines.md

   * When defining [Passive data structures](https://en.wikipedia.org/wiki/Passive_data_structure), such as Restate domain types in `restate_types` crate.
 In these cases, it is fine to declare the field as `pub` for ease to use.
 * The crate entrypoint (`lib.rs`) file should contain `pub` (re-)exports to the crate public types.

+### `restate-types`

+The `restate-types` module contains the Restate "core" domain types that should be shared among all/most of Restate components, such as IDs, etc. It should not contain types belonging to specific components interfaces.

+As a rule of thumb, when defining a new component's interface, define its types as close as possible to the interface itself and, if multiple interfaces needs the same type, move it to `restate-types` afterward.

 ### Util modules

 When implementing a utility method/type to interact with 3rd party library, that should be shared by different Restate components,